UCL/STIR/examples/ROOT_files/ROOT_STIR_consistency/README.md

 -----

 - `SourceFiles/`: Contains 8 `generate_image` parameter files and GATE macro files for the emission source positions.
 One pair of files for each test.
-- `Gate_macros/`: Contains the GATE macro files for generating the data
+- `Gate_macros/`: Contains the GATE macro files for generating the data.
+- `DebugScripts`: Contains scripts for better understanding the tests.

 FILES